im-knots/ea-monorepo/README.md

     - Built with Bootstrap for frontend
     - Built with `go 1.22.2` for backend
 - Ainulindale Client software for various platforms
+- Terraform to deploy infrastructure and Eru Labs services to GCP

 ## Requirements
 - Docker